Common SAT Math Mistakesadmin

 Is there really enough time to double check all your answers?
 We can safely say the answer is yes.

-The SAT is formulated to give you enough time to double check your answers.
+The SAT is gives you the time to double check and process your answers.
 Sure, it may not feel like it but this is the truth.

 Always make sure to check your answers.
-You might be wondering what we mean by checking your answer.
+You might be wondering what we mean by this.
 You should not go with your first guess.
 The SAT makers often make answers that seem to be true, but are, in fact, incorrect.
 Check all the answers, think about why they are wrong or correct.

 Sometimes it is easier to cancel out the wrong answers, then finding the correct one.